TheMrMilchmann/AdventOfCode2019/README.md

 # AdventOfCode 2019

-My solutions to the "Advent of Code 2019" riddles using Kotlin.
+My solutions to the "Advent of Code 2019" riddles using Kotlin 1.3 and Java 6.

 ## License